mac-comp128-fa25/final-project-kian_anlian_pacman/README.md

 But in the end, our implementation of the game works like we hoped.
 The player is able to play as many rounds of the game as they want without closing the program (we have a restart button!) and running the code again.

 ## 1.1   Expected Functionality
-The user runs the code, and is prompted to start the game The map loads with the walls, pellets, ghosts, and Pac-Man The user can only use the arrow keys to move, and once he moves, the ghosts begin their movement patterns As the user moves Pac-Man across tiles that aren’t walls, every pellet he collects by going over them increases his score.
-Once the pellets are connected, they disappear, and if Pac-Man eats all of the pellets, he wins the game.
-While moving, if Pac-Man collides with a wall, he stops moving until the user switches their direction
+The user runs the code, and is prompted to start the game <br>
+The map loads with the walls, pellets, ghosts, and Pac-Man <br>
+The user can only use the arrow keys to move, and once he moves, the ghosts begin their movement patterns <br>
+As the user moves Pac-Man across tiles that aren’t walls, every pellet he collects by going over them increases his score.
+Once the pellets are connected, they disappear, and if Pac-Man eats all of the pellets, he wins the game.<br>
+While moving, if Pac-Man collides with a wall, he stops moving until the user switches their direction <br>
-If Pac-Man at any point collides with the ghosts, a life is lost and Pac-Man is reset to the center, while the ghosts are reset to their respective corners.
-If Pac-Man loses all his lives, he loses the game
+If Pac-Man at any point collides with the ghosts, a life is lost and Pac-Man is reset to the center, while the ghosts are reset to their respective corners. <br>
+If Pac-Man loses all his lives, he loses the game <br>
-In the case of Pac-Man winning or losing, the user is prompted to restart the game, and everything is reset to normal
+In the case of Pac-Man winning or losing, the user is prompted to restart the game, and everything is reset to normal<br>

 ## 1.2   Implementation Details